turingschool/portfolios/students/1610-back/josh-cohen/template.markdown

 ### Playing a Part

 I may have tough days here, but I always have good things to say about my school.
 I like telling people where I go during the day.
 Interestingly, as time has gone on, more folks seem familiar with Turing School of Software & Design.
-I like representing the community.
-It gives me a sense of belonging.
+I enjoy representing the coding community, and it gives me a sense of belonging.

 ------------------